 At Exchange Chambers we are committed to promoting equal opportunities for all, including members, pupils, employees and applicants to Chambers.
-We do not discriminate against anyone on the grounds of race, colour, nationality, ethnic or national origins, citizenship, gender, sexual orientation, gender reassignment, marital or civil partner status, disability, age, religion or belief or indeed, on any other ground.
+We do not discriminate against anyone on the grounds of race, colour, nationality, ethnic or national origins, citizenship, gender, sexual orientation, gender reassignment, pregnancy and maternity, marital or civil partner status, disability, age, religion or belief or indeed, on any other ground.
 That said, we are alive to the risk of institutional bias and are committed to learning how to identify and eradicate areas in which there may be a risk of that occurring.
 We welcome and encourage any suggestions which help us on our learning journey.

 This principle extends to our recruitment practices, the treatment of members, pupils and staff in chambers and the service we provide to our clients.